International child abduction: The Hague Convention on the Civil Aspects of International Child Abduction

 In 1980 the Hague Conference drafted a convention to address the problem of international child abduction: the Hague Convention on the Civil Aspects of International Child Abduction – commonly referred to as the Abduction Convention.
 The Swiss idea of restoring the status quo ante after a "wrongful removal" or "wrongful retention" became a mainstay of the Abduction Convention.
 Under the convention, an application could be made for the return of a child who had been wrongfully removed or retained so long as the applicant possessed rights of custody, and provided that those rights were being "actually exercised" at the time of the abduction.
 The concept of "actually exercised" in reference to custodial rights itself was an innovation in terminology.
 Having met these requirements a child was to be returned "forthwith" except in exceptional circumstances.

 Inspired by the Hague Evidence Convention and the Hague Service Convention's of 1965 and 1970, the Abduction Convention required the establishment of a single Central Authority in each country that would handle two-way communications with domestic courts, administrative agencies and foreign central authorities.
 Furthermore, each central authority was required to take "any and all actions" to secure the goals of the treaty and cooperate with other central authorities to do the same.
 All of these new obligations emphasized the need for international cooperation amongst state parties in achieving the objectives of the convention.

 The United Nations Convention on the Rights of the Child

 Established in 1989 the Convention on the Rights of the Child reflected the growing international consensus that children be viewed as a subject of rights and not merely as an object of rights or of protective action.
 The UNCRC roused an unprecedented response with 187 countries ratifying it within seven years forming an essential backdrop in international children's law.
 Article 11 of the Convention explicitly requires State Parties to combat the illicit transfer and retention of children and promote the conclusion of bilateral or multilateral agreements or accession to existing agreements that do so, Article 35 stipulates that "States Parties shall take all appropriate national, bilateral and multilateral measures to prevent the abduction, sale or traffic of children for any purpose or in any form."

+Furthermore, at the Special Commissioner meeting held in Hague, Netherlands in 2023, Hague Conference reaffirmed the common goal of Hague convention and UNCRC, by making the following statement:

+This was a meaningful statement after some countries such as the South Korean government ascribed the failure to comply with the Hague convention to "the Korean bylaw that stipulates a return order cannot be enforced when a child who is old enough to decide refuses to return to the US", also adding that "the failure in enforcement stems from cultural differences and a disparity in the legal systems between the US and Korea.